If I could sum up this blog post in one paragraph, it would be this paragraph from one of my favorite songs:

 I wouldn’t consider myself saved in that season; I was just a 16 year old girl challenged by her form mistress to find out what a book was all about.
 And that’s how my journey started.
 I just read about, and saw pictures and videos about the beauty of purity, and I desired that.
 In my innocent, little mind, it was simply, “this is so beautiful.
 God, I want that.
 How can I get that?”
 My Teen Bible, (anyone else owned a true images Bible?) that doubled as my dairy with letters to God, was the closest I could get to a personal relationship with God.
 Yes, I prayed; yes, I went for Bible fellowship; yes, I could memorize and recite bible verses (always been good at that), but did I know Christ as my Lord and personal Savior?
 I wouldn’t say so.

 I was simply a girl who wanted a husband who would hold her hand in the car while he sat in the front seat, and I at the back, like Eric did with Leslie.
-I was just a girl who wanted a guy who would meet my parents first thing before getting any closer as a “friend, ho really like me” I was just a girl who had never dated, but didn’t have any interest because Joshua Harris “kissed dating goodbye”.
+I was just a girl who wanted a guy who would meet my parents first thing before getting any closer as a “friend, who really likes me” I was just a girl who had never dated, but didn’t have any interest because Joshua Harris “kissed dating goodbye”.
 I was just a girl, and this was my reality.

 And you know what?
 Looking back now, maybe I had to veer off that road a little bit to realize I needed to be a lot more strong-willed at “kissing dating goodbye”.